Cart 0

 Isabel Darling, Director.

-Her feature documentary THE CARNIVAL (2023), filmed over eight years in collaboration with producer Tom Zubrycki, premiered at the 70th Sydney Film Festival.
-The film was widely acclaimed in The Guardian and The Sydney Morning Herald, while The Monthly hailed it as one of the “top two Australian films” at the Melbourne International Film Festival.
-The documentary, currently streaming on SBS, earned Isabel a nomination for a prestigious Walkley Award in 2023.
+Her feature documentary THE CARNIVAL (2023), filmed over eight years with producer Tom Zubrycki, premiered at the 70th Sydney Film Festival and was praised by The Guardian, The Sydney Morning Herald, and The Monthly, which named it one of the top Australian films at MIFF.
+The film is currently streaming on SBS and earned Isabel a 2023 Walkley Award nomination.

-Earlier work includes the internationally screened short film BEING FRANK (2015), and COREY THE WARRIOR (2017), which was a finalist at both the Melbourne Documentary Film Festival and the Cannes International Film Festival on Disability.
-Isabel has been a finalist at the 2018 AIDC Viceland ‘Australiana’ live‑pitch and was selected for the 2020 Director Pathways Program.
+Her earlier films include BEING FRANK (2015) and COREY THE WARRIOR (2017), which screened internationally and was a finalist at both the Melbourne Documentary Film Festival and the Cannes International Film Festival on Disability.
+She was also a finalist at the 2018 AIDC Viceland ‘Australiana’ live pitch and selected for the 2020 Director Pathways Program.